 I found this listing on a group I follow.
 The advert said, “CASTING CALL FOR AMERICAN MOVIE FILMING IN ROME.”
 What?
-I don’t live in Rome, but I’ll gladly go there to be a part of a major American film!
+I don’t live in Rome, but I want to be an extra in a movie, so I’ll gladly go to Rome to be in a major American film!
 Why not?
-So, I sent an email to the contact, and added my previous experience as an extra.
-You know, to increase my chances of being selected.
+So I sent an email to the contact, and added my previous experience as a film extra.
+You know, to increase my chances of being an extra in this movie.

 A week later, I receive an email from a company called, Movie Bros, asking all sorts of questions.
 They want descriptions, like age, hair color, eye color, and shoe, pant, shirt and chest sizes!
 They want a couple of photos and my Italian tax ID or Codice Fiscale – because I am getting paid.
 What?
 Shoot!
 I don’t have an Italian tax ID.
-But the chance to be a movie extra in a Kevin Spacey film doesn’t come around every day.
+But the chance to be an extra in a movie starring Kevin Spacey doesn’t come around every day.
 I have to make this work.

-With further digging, I can obtain a tax ID at the Azienda Empresa, and get it same day, but I have to get it in Italy.
-The nearest agency is in Sanremo, just over the Italian border from me.
+With further digging, I discover I can obtain a tax ID at the Azienda Empresa in Italy, and get it same day.
+The nearest agency to me in Nice is in Sanremo, just over the Italian border.
 Perfect.
 I need to stop at the market anyway, so I will kill two birds with one stone and tackle this pedantic tax ID thing..

-Listed on Movie Bros Database – things are moving!
+Listed on Movie Bros – chances to be an extra in a film are improving

-I then receive another email saying I’ve been accepted into Movie Bros’ database, and I can check and edit my profile.
+I then receive another email saying I’ve been accepted as a movie extra into Movie Bros’ database, and I can check and edit my profile.
 Wow!
-I have a profile in an Italian database as a movie extra?
+I have a profile in an Italian database as a film extra?
 Surreal!
 So I have to check this out.

 With my login and password, I verify and edit my credentials.
-It says I am already being proposed for a film.
-Cool!
-And bizarrely, there is a Tax ID number in there already!
-I thought this was odd.
+It says I am already established as an extra in a movie.
+Wow!
+And bizarrely, there is a Tax ID number in there already, which I thought was odd.
 Then I remembered.
 I nearly bought a property in Calabria, Italy, and they set up a tax ID for me.
 But would it still be valid?

-The tax office has limited hours, so I go early to make sure I have time for this well-known, bureaucratic hell-hole.
-Once I arrive, I explain I think I have a ‘Codice Fiscale’, but want to verify.
-After waiting 15 minutes, the woman at the counter says, “Yes, your Tax ID is still valid, but it says you are in southern Italy.
+The tax office in Sanremo has limited hours, so I went early to make sure I would have plenty of time for this well-known, bureaucratic hell-hole.
+Once I arrived, I explained I think I have a tax number, but want to verify if it was still valid.
+After waiting 15 minutes, the woman at the counter says, “Yes, your Tax ID is still valid, but it says you live in southern Italy.
 We’ll just change it to Sanremo and all is fine.”
 Seriously?
 Fifteen minutes to verify my tax ID and I was out the door!
 Woo Hoo!
 Now, I need to get to Rome and wait for my fitting.

 When a fitting is not a fitting

-Eight hours later, in frustration, I send Gloria a message asking if I can push the ‘fitting’ which isn’t a fitting, but now a show of my wardrobe, to Friday.
-I explain I thought clothes were going to be provided since it was a ‘fitting’, and I spent all day searching with no luck.
+Eight hours later, in frustration, I send Gloria a message asking if I could push the ‘fitting,’ which wasn’t a fitting, but now a show of my wardrobe, to Friday.
+I explained I thought clothes were going to be provided to the film extras since it was a ‘fitting’, and I spent all day searching with no luck.

-Luckily she is cool with this, and moves the fitting to 18:00 on Friday.
+Luckily she was cool with this, and moved the fitting to 18:00 on Friday.
 This way I can fly back to Nice, stuff things into my suitcase and fly back.
 Yes, another expense, and my stress level is rising.

 In the meantime, things change yet again.
-The fitting is now moved to Monday at 16:00, but not only do I need formalwear, I’m also being considered for two other scenes – one is casual and the other an 80’s feel.
+The fitting is now moved to Monday at 16:00, but not only do I need formalwear, I’m also being considered to be a movie extra in two other scenes – one is casual and the other an 80’s feel.

 Holy hell.
-I don’t envy these production workers as they are flying by the seat of their pants, all the meanwhile hoping extras show up, have clothes and what not.
-And I’m not surprised they are asking me to participate in more than one scene.
-Any normal person with any sort of schedule would tell them to take a hike with all the changes thus far.
+I don’t envy these production workers as they are flying by the seat of their pants and hoping film extras show up, have clothes and what not.
+And I’m not surprised they need me to participate in more than one scene.
+Any normal person with a life would tell them to take a hike with all the changes thus far.
 But I have the time and inclination to do this.
 Even if it means more out of my pocket than I will get back.